 Step #1: Create and implement a social media plan.

 Teach those individuals who will work on your Social Media and other employees what social media marketing is and why it’s vital to the future growth of your company.
 Establish rules and policies on how employees ought to act on social media, how to figure out what’s appropriate in social media posts, and what shouldn’t be done.
 Likewise, put together a plan if a customer has an issue and posts it to social media.
 Be prepared to respond quickly.
 The effort you put into establishing the framework for employee social media use will pay off when (not if) tight spots emerge.

 If you are an individual….

 Educate yourself on what social media networking is for YOU and why it’s vital… for YOU.
-While you don’t have to formally write it down (although that would be a smart exercise), decide your approach for posting content, when you’ll comment on other social media posts, how you’ll react and what topics you’ll want to stay away from (like politics), regardless of how enticing they might be.
+While you don’t have to formally write it down (although that would be a smart exercise), decide your approach for posting content!
+Think about when you spend time commenting and engaging on other social media posts, how you’ll react and what topics you’ll want to stay away from (like politics), regardless of how enticing they might be.

 Step #2: In Social Media – your strategy needs to communicate your brand’s value.

-Regardless of whether you’re a business or individual, social media success is predicated on the value you can offer.
-I’m talking about the value created and reinforced every individual’s mind when they interact with you and your brand.
+Regardless of whether you’re a business or an individual, social media success is predicated on the value you can offer.
+Of course, I’m talking about the value created and reinforcing every individual’s mind when interacting with you and your brand.